Skip to content

 9. Persist metrics, logs, and queue state.

 The process manager owns active workflow children.
-Workflow execution details stay in workflow-runner-v2.
+Shared workflow execution details stay in animus-runtime-shared and the installed workflow_runner plugin implementation.

 Workflow Runner

-workflow-runner-v2 is the execution host for workflow phases.
-Its module split is architectural:
+The installed workflow_runner plugin is the execution host for workflow phases.
+The shared animus-runtime-shared module split remains architectural:

 • workflow_execute: top-level workflow execution